 3 Tips for Sticking with Your Resolutions

+While this isn’t an official bank holiday, it does mark how quickly people abandon their positive intentions for the New Year.
 As a small business owner, you’ve likely put some thought into how you would like to change for the New Year, and may even have goals for your personal life, and these aren’t resolutions you want to drop.
 So how do you make it past January 17th and set yourself up for success?
 We have some tips that will keep you committed for the whole year.

 It’s great to say that you are going to eat healthier or you want to grow your business sales.
-But those goals are pretty vague, and may lead you to struggle to see real change.
+But those goals are pretty vague and may lead you to struggle to see real change.
 A common practice for setting a goal is to create a SMART goal:

 Patience is a Virtue